ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 During the compilation phase, OCaml's compiler will parse the input file into an internal representation of it, called the Parsetree.
-The program is represented as a tree, whose OCaml type can be found in the [`Parsetree` module](https://v2.ocaml.org/api/compilerlibref/Parsetree.html).
+The program is represented as a tree, with a complex OCaml type that you can find in the [`Parsetree` module](https://v2.ocaml.org/api/compilerlibref/Parsetree.html).

 Let's look at a few properties of this tree: